 The United Nations’ special envoy to Syria Staffan de Mistura said they will resume on February 25, a month after the original start date of January 25, which itself was delayed.

 The head of the High Negotiations Committee (HNC), Basma Kodmani, which represents the Syrian opposition at Geneva, told AP that this latest offensive is a “horrible development” and sends a clear message to them that, “there is nothing to negotiate.
 Just go home.”

-Posted by Gordon Duff, Senior Editor on February 4, 2016, With 1852 Reads Filed under World.
+Posted by Gordon Duff, Senior Editor on February 4, 2016, With 1855 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.